 Emergency preparedness and response

 Emergency response preparedness is critical to ensuring that in the event of an incident, all necessary actions are taken to protect the public, the environment, our workforce and assets.
-We have robust emergency preparedness and response plans in place at all our facilities and operations, and our OIMS frameworks outlines corporate expectations.
-Potential risks requiring emergency response include, but are not limited to, severe weather events, a pandemic, fire, or an unplanned release.
+We have robust emergency preparedness and response plans in place at all our facilities and operations, and our OIMS framework outlines corporate expectations.
+Potential risks requiring emergency response include, but are not limited to, severe weather events, pandemics, fire, or an unplanned release.

 What does it mean when you hear our alarms?

 It likely means they are being tested.
 Each of our refinery sites has an emergency warning system consisting of air horn alarms which we test weekly, usually on the same day and time.

 Should there be an actual emergency, you should:

 - Tune into the radio, community information telephone lines or our company website/Facebook pages (where available) for further instructions and until the official “all clear” has been issued.

 - Do not attempt to bring your children home if they are in school or daycare.
 School and daycare personnel are responsible for maintaining proper procedures to protect children in their care.

 - Don’t tie up the phone lines.
 Use the telephone only if you are reporting an emergency.